The Scandinavian Heritage Festival offers a phenomenal variety of musical talent and styles to entertain festival visitors.

 Phat Ol’ Professors

 Trading the front of the classroom for the front of the stage, the Phat Old Professors will again provide the festival’s entertainment finale.
 Made up mostly of Snow College faculty members who shed their professorial stodginess (wink wink, nudge nudge), the docs rock, let their hair down and invite you to do the same.
-Let it all hang out with classic rock ‘n’ roll tunes performed by Vance Larsen (drums), Rich Dixon (lead guitar), Steve Meredith (keyboards), Ron Lamb (lead singer), Travis Osmond (bass guitar) and Greg Boothe (keyboards and guitar).
+Let it all hang out with classic rock ‘n’ roll tunes performed by Vance Larsen (drums), Rich Dixon (lead guitar), Trent Hanna (keyboards), Ron Lamb (lead singer), Greg Boothe (bass guitar) and Mike Larsen (sax synth).